options-vault/options-vault/README.md

 <a name="optionsArbitrage"/>

-## Why Options Arbitrage?
+## Why Covered Call Writing?

-Options arbitrage strategies are a time-tested way to generate yield.
-These strategies can generate steady income streams in specific market conditions **without liquidation risk**.
+Covered call writing, the strategy of holding an underlying asset like STX and selling the same amount of call options "against" it, is a time-tested portfolio tool for generating yield.
+Most options contracts, especially contracts with far out-of-the-money strike prices (this vault sells one week contracts 15% above spot), expire worthless.
+And so the result is a strategy, which during down and side ways markets puts a steady stream of income payments into the investor's pocket.
+Only is strong up markets, bull markets, markets that increase more than 15% in a week, does this strategy become unprofitable.
+These strategies generate steady income streams in specific market conditions **without liquidation risk**.

-Most importantly they don't rely on the emission of inflationary protocol tokens as widely observed in [Automated Market Making](https://www.gemini.com/cryptopedia/amm-what-are-automated-market-makers) protocols, which gives the user the ability to generate sustainable, risk-adjusted income across market conditions.
+Coverd call writing strategies do not rely on the emission of inflationary protocol tokens, a strategy widely observed in the bootstrapping phase of [Automated Market Making](https://www.gemini.com/cryptopedia/amm-what-are-automated-market-makers) protocols.
+This means that the yield generated from these strategies is sustainable, it allows investor's to earn risk-adjusted income across all market conditions.

 <a name="wavsc"/>